-Connect with Child Care Aware - https://childcareawarewa.org/ or 1-800-446-1114
+Connect with Child Care Aware - www.childcareawarewa.org 1-800-446-1114

 The experts in the Child Care Aware of Washington Family Center can help you understand different types of child care and what to consider when trying to find a program suitable for your family.
 We can provide referrals to specific programs, information about financial assistance and ways for you to identify quality child care (see Elements of Quality Care, below).